 We can all agree that your typical stocking stuffers can tend to be junkie.
 You want your gifts to be useful and we are homeschool moms, so educational is always good.
 But kids can spot educational stocking stuffers a mile away and my kids tend to roll their eyes and catch on that I’m sneaking school into Christmas.

 I’ve decided that we can stuff those stockings with things that are both fun AND educational.
 We can fill them up with gifts that won’t be in the trash by January 4th.
 We can do this, friend!

 This post your guide to educational stocking stuffers–subject by subject.
-Keep scrolling for over 100 ideas for educational stocking stuffers.
+Keep scrolling for TONS of ideas for educational stocking stuffers.

 You can take the Christmas out of the homeschool mama, but you can’t take the homeschool mama outta Christmas, right?? 😉

 While I was watching TV with the kids one night, I started scribbling down educational stocking stuffer ideas.
 It quickly became a full page of messy chicken scratch that made no sense.
 I rewrote the list by subject because it was easier to navigate through and I’ve set up this post the same way.
 If you have a kid who loves science or art or history, scroll through to that section.

 Get the 6 Secrets to a Simpler Mom Life

 - and play! (or P.E. if you’re really being serious)

 Keep scrolling to your child’s favorite subjects!
 (OR to their least favorite subject to encourage some growth there!)